yizonggen/CarND-Traffic-Sign-Classifier-Project/Report/Traffic_Sign_Classifier.md

 Here is an example of a [published baseline model on this problem](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf).
 It's not required to be familiar with the approach used in the paper but, it's good practice to try to read papers like these.

-### Pre-process the Data Set (normalization, grayscale, etc.)
+#### 1. Pre-process the Data Set (normalization, grayscale, etc.)

-Minimally, the image data should be normalized so that the data has mean zero and equal variance.
-For image data, `(pixel - 128)/ 128` is a quick way to approximately normalize the data and can be used in this project.
+The preprocessing process consists of:

-Other pre-processing steps are optional.
-You can try different techniques to see if it improves performance.
+- Converting to grayscale: It helps to reduce training time, which was nice when a GPU wasn't available.

-Use the code cell (or multiple code cells, if necessary) to implement the first step of your project.
+- Normalizing the data to the range (-1,1) - This was done using the line of code X_train_normalized = (X_train - 128)/128.
+This is because having a wider distribution in the data would make it more difficult to train using a singlar learning rate.
+Different features could encompass far different ranges and a single learning rate might make some weights diverge.

 ```python